si-medbif/vips-openseadragon-demo/README.md

 Put the dzi file and the dzi folding in the working directory where html file will be located.

 ### 2) Create an HTML file (if needed, CSS and javascript files).
-An example html file can be found above.
+An example html file can be found here (https://github.com/si-medbif/vips-openseadragon-demo/blob/master/example.html).
 The `tileSources:` must be change to the location of the dzi file.
 In the example below, the dzi file is located at `working_dir/slides`.
 The `working_dir` is where the HTML file is located.

 ```
 var viewer = OpenSeadragon({